 - Creating an empty category into which you will add elements one by one.
-See the topic "Creating New or Renaming Categories" for more information. - Dragging terms, types, and patterns into the categories pane.
-See the topic "Creating Categories by Drag-and-Drop" for more information.
+See the topic "Creating New or Renaming Categories" on page 106 for more information. - Dragging terms, types, and patterns into the categories pane.
+See the topic "Creating Categories by Drag-and-Drop" on page 106 for more information.